Discover the Hidden Secrets of Turkey on a 22 Days Tour

 We will see Perge, which was initially settled by the Hittites around 1500 BC.
 Visit the impressive collonaded street, baths, nymphaeum, and agora and the fountain of the River God, where waters once poured down the centre of the city.

 Visit Aspendos to see one of the best-preserved amphitheatres in the world.

 We will then visit the beautiful Kursunlu waterfalls or Antalya Museum.

 Drive to the travertine terraces at Pamukkale which are definitely one of the most spectacular natural wonders that you will be able to see from several mineral springs in a substantial white cliffside.

 About 200 m overlooking the plain you can see how the calcite-laden waters have dripped over a number of terraced levels and created a fairyland of unusual solidified cascades and shell-shaped basins and look like creations made from snow or like balls from cotton, which gave the scenery the Turkish name Pamukkale (cotton castle).

 Moreover, the water in the basins changes its colour according to how the light enters.

-Drive to Ephesus, on the way, visit Aphrodisias which was primarily known as a centre for the arts, specifically sculpture.
+Drive to Kusadasi, on the way, visit Aphrodisias which was primarily known as a centre for the arts, specifically sculpture.
 The Aphrodisias School of Sculpture had a distinctive style and was very well circulated throughout the Greek and Roman world.

 Visit the ancient city of Ephesus and spend a few hours walking in the footsteps of Alexander the Great, Apostles Paul, Caesar, Cicero, and John and many other well-known historical names.